FaisalTamanoJr/public-class-notes/content/Lessons/CONETSC - Lesson 1.md

 ## **Service** View of the Internet

 - **Communication infrastructure** enables distributed applications such as the web, email, messaging, social media, etc.[^10]
-	- Note that ==applications run on end systems== and not on the **network core** (i.e., switches like routers and link layer switches)
+	- Note that ==applications run on end systems== and not on the **network core** (i.e., internal components of the internet like switches, routers, and link layer switches)
+	- The **network core** are interconnected routers that make up the network of networks
 - When developing a distributed application, the application should have instructions revolving around how the end system connects to the internet and how it can access content from a particular server. **API** (Application Programming Interface) is a platform that facilitates this process.[^11]
-	- APIs also specify rules so that the sender can deliver information to a desired receiver
+	- APIs also specify rules so that the sender can deliver information to a desired receiver.
+In other words, it provides services to allow us to interact with the internet.
+	- **hooks** - enables data delivery and reception
+	- **connect** - the use of the internet transport service
 - Communication services provided to apps can be of two modes:
 	- connection-oriented reliable
 	- connectionless unreliable